Ujji777/PDF-chatbot/README.md

 Use form-data or raw JSON as shown above

 📌 Credits
-Built by Ujjwal Tak as part of a Gen-AI internship task.
+Built by Ujjwal Tak as part of a Gen-AI Project.
 Inspired by real-world use cases of OCR + vector-based retrieval + LLM response generation.